Ajay-Singh-Dabi/Kaizoku_puragurama/README.md

   if compasion fails we need to find the id of the person for that we will compare the picture with existing_database

+The main aim of the project is to monitor the employee from mobile app Login Signup app created for new employees to feed their information to the database